-Since the beginning of the industrial revolution, concentrations of CO2 have increased by nearly 30%, methane concentrations have more than doubled, and nitrous oxide concentrations have increased by approximately 15%.
-Emissions from the transportation sector contribute about 33% of the CO2 emissions in the U.S. and accounts for 96% of the radiative-forcing effect from transportation sources.
-A majority of anthropogenic CO2 emissions come from combustion of fossil fuels.
-Despite improvements in vehicle engine efficiency, transportation energy use is expected to grow by 48% between 2003 and 2025.
+Since the beginning of the industrial revolution, concentrations of CO_2 have increased by nearly 30%, methane concentrations have more than doubled, and nitrous oxide concentrations have increased by approximately 15%.
+Emissions from the transportation sector contributed about 28% of total GHG emissions in Canada in 2009.
 As such, controlling greenhouse gas emissions from the transportation sector is essential to the overall efforts to alleviate long-term impacts on the climate.
+MECA supports Environment Canada's proposed reductions in greenhouse gas emissions for the heavy-duty truck segment, and believes that the proposed reductions are technically feasible.

-There are a large set of technologies that can significantly reduce, either directly or indirectly, mobile source emissions of CO2, N2O (as well as other NOx emissions), CH4, and black carbon.
+There are a large set of technologies that can significantly reduce, either directly or indirectly, mobile source emissions of CO_2 , N_2O (as well as other NOx emissions), CH_4 , and black carbon.
 Our comments focus on available exhaust emission control technologies and the impacts these technologies can have on greenhouse gas emissions.